mnuhn/jax-playground/004-Wind-Prediction/README.md

 # Intro

-In this project, I scrape wind data for 2 weather stations at lake Zurich.
-The data is sampled at intervals of 10 minutes and has the following features:
+In this project, I train a neural network to predict the wind on lake Zurich based on data from 2 weather stations (Mythenquai, Tiefenbrunnen).
+The data is sampled at 10-minute intervals and has features such as `wind speed`, `wind direction`, `air temperature`, `air pressure`, etc (10 in total).

-* wind speed (m/s)
-* gust speed (m/s)
-* wind direction
-* air temperature (celsius)
-* water temperature (celsius)
-* humidity (%)
-* air pressure (hPa)
-* date/time

-The goal is to read the past N timesteps (any observations we have) and predict the next M timesteps for wind speed.
+The task is to predict the next `P` timesteps of `wind speed` given the past `H` timesteps (any of the features above).
 I separate train/test sets by years (i.e.  train on 2019-2022 and evaluate on 2023).
 I use the root-mean-square error (RMSE) between the predictions and the ground truth to evaluate the model.
-I typically predicted 16 timesteps (so 2h and 40mins into the future, which is enough for a short sailing trip on the lake).
+I aimed at predicting 16 timesteps (so 2h and 40mins into the future, which is enough for a short sailing trip on the lake).

-I then preprocess the data (feature normalization/preprocessing, data cleanup), and the impact of the features, model architectures and training schemes on them.
+I scrape and preprocess the data (feature normalization, data cleanup), and the impact of the features, model architectures and training schemes on them.

 To evaluate different classes of model architectures, I implemented a small descriptor to represent such architectures efficiently: